Teenagers from Outer Space (role-playing game): Reception

 In the June/July 1987 edition of Adventurer (Issue #11), James Wallis did not like the game, commenting that "the authors couldn't decide whether they wanted to produce a game like Ghostbusters or Toon, and ended up with the worst of both [...] a game which will, if left to its own devices, degenerate into endless goop-gun duels."
 He also derided the twenty scenario ideas, saying, "Maybe three of them are useable; the rest are too silly for words; and when I say 'silly' I mean 'stupid'."

+Stewart Wieck reviewed Teenagers From Outer Space in White Wolf #9 (1988), rating it a 7 out of 10 and stated that "anyone who enjoyed high school the first time around (or if you think you will when you get there) or even those who didn't enjoy it but want to might consider checking this game out."

 In the November 1989 edition of the British magazine Games International (Issue 10), Paul Mason warned readers that "This is a stupid game [...]
 This game only works if the players turn into animals from start to finish and the referee throws all subtlety, intelligence and taste out the window."
 He concluded by giving the game an average rating of 3 out of 5, saying, "If you like Toon and Ghostbusters, and fancy playing that kind of game in an American high school setting, then Teenagers is great fun."